Alcohol and Adderall | Mixing Alcohol and Adderall - Addiction

 Alcohol and Adderall in the U.S.

 Adderall is prevalent among the young adult population in America.
 According to a 2016 National Survey on Drug Use and Health, nearly 2.6 million young adults between 18 and 25 misused prescription stimulants.
-Along with this, a correlation has been found between participation in binge drinking and Adderall abuse, with 89.5% of students report using Adderall and alcohol in combination.
+Along with this, a correlation has been found between participation in binge drinking and Adderall abuse, with 89.5% of students reporting using Adderall and alcohol in combination.

 Obtaining Prescription Medication Stimulants

-Alcohol and Adderall Treatment
+Treatment for Alcohol and Adderall Addiction

 0 replies